-Any person found in violation of any provision of this Ordinance shall be responsible for a civil infraction and subject to a maximum fine of \$5,000 for a first offense, and a maximum of \$10,000 for a subsequent offense, plus costs, damages, and expenses.
+Any person found in violation of any provision of this Ordinance shall be responsible for a civil infraction and subject to the minimum fines as specified in the latest version of penalty matrix approved by the Hendricks County Drainage Board, plus costs, damages, and expenses.
 Each day such violation occurs or continues shall be deemed a separate offense and shall make the violator liable for the imposition of a fine for each day.
 The rights and remedies provided for in this section are cumulative and in addition to any other remedies provided by law.
 An admission or determination of responsibility shall not exempt the offender from compliance with the requirements of this Ordinance.